Miami-Dade County Arrest Records

 - Obtaining a Certificate of Eligibility from the Florida Department of Law Enforcement

-- Filing a petition with the court in Miami-Dade County
+- Filing a petition with the Miami-Dade County Court

 - Attending a hearing (if required)